 About us

-Carr paternal line YDNA haplotypes established to date primarily have ancestral connections to the border lands of Scotland and England, however ancestral connections throughout Europe are present as well.
+Carr paternal line YDNA haplotypes established to date primarily have ancestral connections to the border lands of Scotland and England, however ancestral connections in Ireland, France, German lands and Scandinavian regions well as throughout Europe.
 Families using a phonetic variation of the Carr surname with non European ancestral origins have also been identified.

 Only males can be tested for Y chromosome DNA, which is passed through the paternal line.
 The 37-marker YSTR-DNA test is recommended for highest fidelity results.
 A more limited test using fewer markers can be used to establish the probability of relatedness and expanded later if desired.
 67 markers and higher are recommended for close matches at the 37 marker level.
 Sometimes the larger DNA profile provides a stronger connection than is indicated by a slight mismatch using fewer markers.
 Ancient paternal line ancestral identity can be studied using Y SNP tests as well.